Esoteric Ebb

 The game is based on a Dungeons & Dragons campaign, but played out similar to Disco Elysium where instead of using combat to resolve conflict, the player engages in dialog with non-player characters and makes skill checks against their inner voices, representing their six major attributes.

 The game is presented in an isometric view with the player moving the cleric between points of interest, including non-player characters (NPCs) to initiate dialog.
 The cleric also engages with inner dialog by the voices of six attributes, Strength, Dexterity, Intelligence, Wisdom, Constitution, and Charisma.
 These dialog trees can lead to skill checks, where the player rolls a 20-sided die to resolve, boosted by attributes and bonuses granted by equipment they have gained.
-Other factors of the games, such as spells and recovery, following from the 5th edition of Dungeons & Dragons (D&D) rules.[2]
+Other factors of the games, such as spells and recovery, are derived from the 5th edition of Dungeons & Dragons (D&D) rules.[2]

 Development